Greenidge, US Deputy Secretary of State discuss elections, situation in Venezuela

-Guyana’s Foreign Minister Carl Greenidge on Wednes-day met with the Deputy US Secretary of State John J Sullivan in Washing-ton, D.C. and among the topics discussed were this country’s upcoming elections and safety and security in light of instability in Venezuela.
+Guyana’s Foreign Minister Carl Greenidge yesterday met with the Deputy US Secretary of State John J Sullivan in Washington, D.C. and among the topics discussed were this country’s upcoming elections and safety and security in light of instability in Venezuela.

 Comments